-WATCH: Governors’ Press Conference on Syrian refugeesPosted on Nov 17, 2015 in Latest News, Newsroom, Press Releases
+WATCH: Governors’ Press Conference on Syrian refugeesPosted on Nov 17, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 WATCH News conference — briefing on White House – Governors’ Conference Call on Syrian refugees: